 Zea mays L. - Saccharata-gruppen | Sockermajs |

-There are also rules on permission to market seeds of ornamental plants and certain fruits.
+There are also rules on permission to market seeds of ornamental plants and certain fruitplants.

-In order to market seed and other propagation material of regulated species of agricultural plants and vegetables, the variety must be approved.
-This means that it must be included in the Swedish list of varieties or in the EU common catalogue of varieties for agricultural plants and vegetables.
+In order to sell seed and other propagation material of regulated agricultural plants and vegetable species, the variety must be approved.
+This means that it must be included in the Swedish list of varieties or in the EU common catalogue of varieties for agricultural and vegetable plants.

-If the species is not included in a list of varieties, you may still market seed from the variety.
-This applies to species which are not regulated in the EU seed legislation, for example, dill, buckwheat and smooth brome grass.
+If the species is not included in a variety list, you may still sell seed from the variety.
+This applies to species which are not regulated in the EU seed legislation, such as dill, buckwheat and smooth brome grass.

-In the lists of varieties, you can find the varieties approved for marketing.
-It is simplest to first look in the EU catalogues of varieties where the Swedish varieties also are included.
+In the catalogues of varieties, you can find which varieties are approved for marketing.
+The easiest way is to first look the EU common catalogues of varieties, which also includes the Swedish varieties.
 Search in both the catalogue for agricultural plants and the catalogue for vegetables if you are unsure of which list the species may be included on.

 If you market organic seed or seed potatoes to professional growers in Sweden, you can register your lots in OrganicXseeds, which is the Swedish database for organic seeds.
 It will then be simpler for growers to find available organic seed.

-You can register your business and the seed on the website for the European database for organic seed.
-You can also find a link there to a user guide.
+You can register your company and the seed on the website of the European Organic Seed Database.
+There you can also find a link to a user guide.

 In order to be able to register the variety in OrganicXseeds, you must be able to deliver the following amounts: